 Personal Assistant Duties and Attributes

 The Personal Assistant role is becoming increasingly similar to the Executive Assistant role as employers become more aware that titles are powerful incentives for employee recruitment and retention.
 Employers have discovered that they can pay employees less if they offer them a more impressive title.
-Consequently, many EA roles could accurately be categorised as PA jobs.
-(See attributes of Executive Assistant role.)
+Consequently, many EA jobs could accurately be categorised as PA roles.
+(See attributes of Executive Assistant role

 Personal Assistants should fully understand the scope of Personal Assistant duties and the required attributes.
 If you are considering a career as a corporate Personal Assistant, Senior Secretary or Senior Administrator, you will find the following outline of typical PA skills, goals, objectives and duties useful.
 They represent the attributes hiring managers and employment agencies look for when filling PA positions; especially PA jobs that command a high salary.